Members of A4A Ontario counter-leafletted at the Autism Speaks Walk-a-thon in Toronto on June 3, 2018.

 There was no media at the event.
 In a city this size, there isn’t time for it to be covered.
 A good option for getting media would be to attend a walk in a smaller city or town.

 It had me thinking about the sunk-cost fallacy as well.
-Many families have invested a lot of time and money into the events and culture of A$.
+Many families have invested a lot of time and money into the events and culture of Autism Speaks.
 How does one crawl out of that world?
 How often would that even happen?
-The measurable benefit of the action was to reach out to autistics who were brought to the event, to speak the truth about A$ in a public way – and to represent our own community.
+The measurable benefit of the action was to reach out to autistics who were brought to the event, to speak the truth in a public way – and to represent our own community.
 They have excluded us in their autism worldview, but we will make ourselves a presence anyway.

 I’m so grateful for everyone who supported and/or attended this demo; each played a crucial role in planning, reacting and maintaining our rights as a counter-demo amidst the commotion of the Walk event.
 Every day I am thankful for the fellow autistics who drive our group with their creativity, strength, camaraderie and strategic skills. #Actuallyautistics are now a presence in Ontario, invisible no more thanks to all those who support, plan and/or attend our actions.
 As we enter a Doug Ford era, our presence will continue to be essential.
 Nothing about us without us.